PolaricServer/Database-plugin/README.md

 map-extents, map-layer setups, etc through a REST API.

-Currently it includes some js snippets that can be installed as extensions to the webapp package.
-Note that the old _webapp_ is to be replaced with _webapp2_ and these will eventually go away.
+Currently it includes some js snippets that can be installed as extensions to the old webapp package.
+Note that the old _webapp_ has been replaced with _webapp2_ and these will soon go away.

 Future uses may include (SAR) mission information, users, etc.

 ## System requirements

 Linux/Java platform (tested with Debian/Ubuntu/Mint) with
-* Java Runtime environment version 8 or later.
+* Java Runtime environment version 11 or later.
 * scala-library version 2.11 or later.
 You will also need scala-xml and scala-parser-combinators packages.
 * polaric-aprsd installed.